jordan-playfab/playfab-liveops-game/plan.md

 - [ ] Credits page
 - [x] Player title data to equip weapons and armor
 - [x] Improve equipping with multiple slots
-- [ ] Don't allow you to buy items you already have
+- [x] Don't allow you to buy items you already have
 - [ ] Why isn't HP being set when gaining a level?
 - [ ] Add internationalization
+- [ ] Title data at headquarters

 # Notes with Jasmine